-When we awaken to our Empath ways everything we’ve experienced emotionally and physically, when around people, finally makes sense.
+When we awaken to our Empath ways, everything we’ve experienced emotionally and physically, when around people, finally makes sense.
 We understand our need for time alone, why we feel such crazy energy when in busy places, and why we experience such overpowering emotions when with certain people.
 We come to accept our ‘inner knowing’ as the incredible guiding force it is and stop fighting or ignoring the intuition that comes with it.

 We often become so excited by our newfound knowledge that we want to tell the world.
 We have an explanation for all the inexplicable things we’ve experienced, throughout life, and we now know we are not the only ones.
 However, we quickly come to discover that discussing the ways of an Empath is no easy feat.
 Learning who we are, it would seem, was the easy part of the journey.

 Although we like to believe we live in a world of free speech, opinion and thought, it is clearly not the case (I do believe this is changing though.
-Tends to get worse before better).
+It tends to get worse before better).
 We regularly see those who don’t follow the herd, or agree with the majority, who are attacked or ridiculed.
 So, it is hardly surprising some Empaths fear talking openly about their traits.

 Just because we are ready to accept who we are, does not mean those around us are.
-Even if they don’t verbalise their dismay, at our disclosures, we always sense a lack of acceptance or a quiet rejection, even at it’s most subtle.
+Even if they don’t verbalise their discomfort at our revelations, we always sense a lack of acceptance or a quiet rejection, even at it’s most subtle.

-The best ways I have found to discern who is open or not, is simply by asking some easy trigger questions, as well as tuning into one’s own awareness/intuition.
+The best ways I have found to discern who is open or not, is simply by asking some easy trigger questions, as well as tuning into one’s awareness/intuition.

-Generally, with this type of question, if people have experienced an ‘energy vampire’ they become quite vocal about it.
-Which not only gives you an idea of how open to the concept of energy they are, but it can also open a doorway into explaining how energy affects you.
+Generally, with this type of question, if people have experienced ‘energy vampires’ they become vocal about it.
+Which not only gives you an idea of how open to the concept of energy they are, but it can also open a doorway into explaining how emotional energy affects you.

-Another good question is: ‘What is you opinion on alternative healing or the ability of psychics?’
-I realize this question has nothing to do with the topic of ‘being an Empath’, but their response gives you an indication of how open they may be to the concept.
+I realize the above question has nothing to do with the topic of ‘being an Empath’, but their response gives you an indication of how open they may be to the concept.
 Those who are open, tend to get excited and relay any experience they may have had, and they are often open to hearing about the ways of an Empath.
 However, if there is little response or if they look bewildered by your questions you are probably as well changing the subject (unless you want to have a strained one-sided conversation.)

 If you know it’s important to express yourself to another, as an Empath, but don’t know how to do it verbally, you could always show them.
 What I mean by this is to show them posts, articles or YouTube clips containing information about Empaths (some respond better to ‘proof’).
 The 30 Traits of an Empath is a good starting place.
 Just simple snippets that briefly outline the Empath.